nola-a/okgit/README.md

 ```
 ![Scheme](images/conflict2.png)

-Looking from CM towards the left, the history contains all commits plus the merge commit (which is a commit like others)
+Looking from CM to left, the history contains all commits including the merge commit

 #### Rebasing approach
 ```bash